maxchang3/RetroPHPWebStudy/README.md

 This creates two new folders next to your `docker-compose.yml` file.

 * `data` – used to store and restore database dumps and initial databse for import
-* `web` – the location of your php application files
+* `www` – the location of your php application files

 The containers are now built and running.
 You should be able to access the WordPress installation with the configured IP in the browser address.
 By default it is `http://127.0.0.1`.